Simhyeon/r4d/docs/format_comment.md

-# How would one implement format comment macro
+# (Previous) How would one implement format comment macro

 Suppose I have an example like following